Living with Heart Failure and Managing Advanced HF

 Dealing with new emotions

-You’re probably feeling many emotions connected with your condition.
-You may feel alone, angry, scared or different from the person you were before you learned you have heart failure.
-These feelings are common.
+You might feel many emotions connected to your condition.
+You may feel alone, angry, scared or different than before you learned you have heart failure.
+These feelings are normal.
 They may go away as you learn to understand and manage your condition.

-The important thing to remember is that your emotions can affect managing your heart failure symptoms.
-It’s important to understand your feelings, recognize problems and ask for help if you need it.
+Your emotions can affect how you manage heart failure symptoms.
+It’s important to understand your feelings, notice problems and ask for help if needed.

 Seeking support

-As you become healthier, reach out again to family and friends.
-Don’t be discouraged if friends seem distant or uncomfortable at first.
+As you feel better, reach out again to family and friends.
+Don’t be discouraged if they seem distant or uncomfortable at first.
 They may be afraid to talk about your condition.
 They might even say or do insensitive things.
-Keep in mind, their intent is not to hurt you.
-Big changes take getting used to, for them as well as you.
+They don’t mean to hurt you.
+It takes time for everyone to adjust to big changes.

 Staying connected with friends and family

-Family and friends are likely to feel the same way about you.
-You’re worthy of love now, just as you were before your diagnosis.
-As you manage your symptoms and begin to feel better, be sure to stay engaged in life.
-You might start by accepting short visits.
-When you feel up to it, you can add more daily social activity.
+Family and friends likely feel the same way about you.
+You’re worthy of love now, just like before your diagnosis.
+As you manage your symptoms and start feeling better, stay involved in life.
+Start with short visits.
+Add more social activity when you feel up to it.

 Identifying your activity goals

 Managing your heart failure symptoms is about returning to function.
-It’s also about doing things that make you satisfied with life.
-You might want to start by visiting with a friend.
-Or you might go for a short walk with a family member.
-As you start to feel better and become more active, you’ll be more able to handle life outside your home.
+It’s also about doing things that make you happy.
+Start by visiting with a friend or taking a short walk with a family member.
+As you feel better and become more active, you’ll be more able to handle life outside your home.

 Now is a good time to think about the things that matter most to you.
 What do you need to do?
 What do you want to do?

-Overall, take your time.
-Make a gradual return to your normal daily activities.
+Take your time and gradually return to your daily activities.

-Now that you have a better understanding of the tools you’ll need to manage heart failure, take the time to list your goals.
+Now that you better understand how to manage heart failure, make a list of your goals.

 Dealing with advanced heart failure

-Advanced heart failure means the condition has progressed to where traditional therapies and symptom management are no longer working.
-Of the more than 6 million American adults living with heart failure, about 10% have advanced heart failure.
-Their treatment decisions can become more complex.
+Advanced heart failure happens when traditional treatments and symptom management no longer work well.
+More than 6 million Americans have heart failure.
+And at least 300,000 people are currently living with advanced heart failure.
+As the disease progresses, treatment decisions can be more complex.

 Learn more about options for people facing advanced heart failure: